Achey Bocey

-Mohd Nasir Hamzah or better known as Achey Bocey (born 17 August 1986) is a comedian, actor, singer and host Malaysian.
+Mohd Nasir Hamzah or better known as Achey Bocey (born 17 August 1986) is a Malaysian comedian, actor, singer and television host.
 He was the winner of the first season of Bintang Mencari Bintang broadcast on TV3 and one of the members of the Bocey group with Abam and Fad.

 Career

 He became the champion of the first season of Bintang Mencari Bintang in 2013 organized by TV3.
 He successfully beat the Bocik, Titan and Tapaw groups to emerge as the champion.
 He also hosted the Kintang Kintung program on TV3 with his teacher, the late Harun Salim Bachik.
-In November, he joined the Bocik group and was given the name Bocey to participate in Maharaja Lawak Mega 2013.
+In November, he joined the Bocik group and was given the name Bocey to participate in the Maharaja Lawak Mega 2013.
 It turned out that their participation was not in vain when they got 3rd place after the Sepahtu group emerged as the champion and the Shiro group as the runner-up.
 In the next season of Maharaja Lawak Mega 2014 they came in 5th place.
 And the next two editions, they won the title of champion in 2016 and 2017.
 In addition to his abilities in the field of comedy and acting, Achey is also capable of creating and writing songs and singing.
 He released his first single, Yang Terindah, at the end of October 2017.
 This song is specially dedicated to his wife, Anne.

 Personal life

 Achey is married to Nur Hassanah Yahya and has a daughter, Nur Tiara Zinnirah.
-He is the older brother of Natasha Hamzah.
+He is the older brother of actress Natasha Hamzah.

-He is a big fan of Seniman Agung, P. Ramlee.
+He is a fan of Seniman Agung P. Ramlee.